laurencelundblade/t_cose/README.md

 The crypto adaptor for OpenSSL is about twice the size of that for Mbed TLS because the API doesn't line up well with the needs for COSE (OpenSSL is ASN.1/DER oriented).
-Memory allocation is performed inside OpenSSL and in the crypto adaptaion layer.
+Memory allocation is performed inside OpenSSL and in the crypto adaptation layer.
 This makes the OpenSSL crypto library less suitable for embedded use.

 No deprecated or to-be-deprecated APIs are used.